gajus/eslint-plugin-jsdoc/.README/rules/require-param-name.md

 ### `require-param-name`

-{"gitdown": "contents", "rootId": "require-param-name"}
+{"gitdown": "contents", "rootId": "eslint-plugin-jsdoc-rules-require-param-name"}

-Requires that all function parameters have names.
+Requires that all `@param` tags have names.

 > The `@param` tag requires you to specify the name of the parameter you are documenting.
 You can also include the parameter's type, enclosed in curly brackets, and a description of the parameter.
 >